Milena020899/magic-marbles/doc/README.md

 #### O - Open-Closed Principle

-The open-closed principle does not really find application in the magic marbles implementation since large inheritance hierarchies are avoided in general.
+The open-closed principle does not really find application in the magic marbles implementation since inheritance hierarchies are avoided in general.

-The only point where this would find application is in the translation from Exceptions to HTTP responses.
+The only point where this would find application is in the translation from exceptions to HTTP responses.
 But in this case i chose against it, since the exception should not know that it might be transformed to a HTTP message.
-Also implementing a different UI would not be possible.
+It also would not be adaptable for different UI implementations

 #### L - Liskov Substitution Principle